mozilla/anodejsholidayseason/localization/localization_part_2.md

 You can give your localizers access to this part of your codebase.
 The Spanish team will need access to `locale/es/LC_MESSAGES/messages.po` for example.
-If you have a really big team, you might have `es-ES` for Spain's Spanish and `es-AR` for Argentian Spanish, instead of just a base `es` for all Spanish locales.
+If you have a really big team, you might have `es-ES` for Spain's Spanish and `es-AR` for Argentinian Spanish, instead of just a base `es` for all Spanish locales.

 You can grow the number of locales over time.

 ### Merging String changes

-Over time, you'll add new Strings and change or delete others.
+Release after release, you'll add new Strings and change or delete others.
 You'll need to update all of the PO files with these changes.

 Gettext has powerful tools to make this easy.

-We provide a wrapper shell script called `merge_po.sh` which uses `msgmerge` under the covers.
+We provide a wrapper shell script called `merge_po.sh` which uses GNU Gettext's `msgmerge` under the covers.

 Let's put the i18n-abide tools in our path: